An excellent Latin America and the Caribbean option for international trade.

 Directors

 The minimum number of directors is one.
 Directors may be natural persons or bodies corporate.
-They can be of any nationality and need not be Belize resident.
+They can be of any nationality and need not be Belize residents.
 Directors’ names are not required to be filed with Belizean registrar of Companies.
+This makes it easy to register a company in Belize.

 Company Secretary